Academics

 7. The Fine Arts

-Students will have dedicated time for Music three or four times a week.
+Students will have dedicated time for Music four times a week.
 In Music class, in addition to learning modern music theory and folk songs, students will learn to sing hymns and Gregorian chant through the Ward Method so that they can sing at Mass as an all-school choir.
 Students will have dedicated time for Art twice a week in the 1st two trimesters, and dedicated time for Drama twice a week in the 3rd trimester.
 The Fine Arts have a privileged place in STMA’s curriculum in order to develop the students’ creative powers, train their aesthetic sense, and properly order their affections.

 8. Recess/Gym